Introduction to professional practice

 - following the sequence of RTLB practice

-- keeping students’ needs and achievement at the centre of any service provided
+- keeping students’ needs and achievement at the centre of any service provision

 - maintaining trusting, professional relationships within cluster schools and with whānau/parents, communities and community agencies.